 Seats are limited; early registration is encouraged.

-Registration for Summer 2015 will open in mid-March.
+Registration for Summer 2015 will open at the end of March.
 Please click here to be added to our mailing list.

 Upon receipt of your registration an invoice statement will be promptly e-mailed or mailed to you.
 Registration materials including how to access course syllabi, course specific learning objectives and any required readings will be e-mailed after May 1 or can be obtained by contacting the school at (413) 585-7970 or email@example.com.